 - Extensive research into coal-biomass co-firing

-- Southern Power recently announced the acquisition of its twelfth solar facility.
-The company owns seven solar projects in partnership with Turner Renewable Energy and two solar projects in partnership with First Solar.
-The company has recently announced plans to develop a solar facility in Taylor County, Georgia, which is expected to be completed in 2016, as well as the acquisition of two solar facilities in south Georgia's Decatur County, which are expected enter commercial operation in late 2015.
+- Southern Power recently announced the acquisition of its 16th solar facility.
+The company owns seven solar projects in partnership with Turner Renewable Energy and three solar projects in partnership with First Solar.
+The company has recently announced the acquisition of four solar facilities in Taylor County, Georgia, as well as two solar facilities in Decatur County, Georgia.

 - Solar PV demonstration and research projects in Alabama and Georgia

 - Georgia Power subsidiary nearly doubling solar power availability

 - Major offshore wind feasibility study conducted with Georgia Tech

 - Seeking leases for meteorological towers off Georgia coast